bjarneo/kissh/README.md

 - **Fast Startup**: No noticeable lag when opening a new terminal.
 - **Modular by Design**: A clean `~/.kissh` directory to organize your shell customizations.
-- **Simple Structure**: Separate directories for aliases, functions, plugins, and themes.
+- **Simple Structure**: Separate directories for aliases, functions, plugins, and prompts.
 - **Easy to Customize**: Designed to be forked, tweaked, and made your own.
 - **Sensible Defaults**: A powerful and visually pleasing setup out of the box.